bseely/ExData_Plotting1/README.md

 ## What's new in this repo

-The R scripts are in the root directory
+The R scripts are in the root directory.
-The PNG images are in the figure subdirectory
+The PNG images are in the *figure* subdirectory

 ## Introduction